What is included with our Offline Category Database?

 One of the options for licensing our product is through the locally hosted domain categorization database.
-It has our entire domain classification data stored in text files, which takes about 1.5 Gigabytes, and contains 60m domains.
+It has our entire domain classification data stored in text files.

 Companies usually license it when they have privacy or SLA requirements that aren’t supported with the regular classification API.

 - No data is transmitted to our servers, not even for updates, 100% offline.

-- Can be loaded to database of your choice
+- Can be loaded to a database of your choice.

-- Suitable only for medium to large businesses because of database price and IT knowledge required to work with it
+- Suitable only for medium to large businesses because of the URL filter database price and IT knowledge required to work with it.

 - No support for keyword classification (can be deferred to a server as well)

-The structure of the data is 160 directories (one for each classification).
+The offline domain’s database structure is 170 directories (one for each classification).
 Each directory contains a text file with the domains that are part of that classification.
-This allows for easy importing to any database like: MySQL, PostgreSQL and more.
+This structure allows for easy importing to any database like MySQL, PostgreSQL and more.